Ryangwaite/AWS-SAA-C02-Course/README.md

 CloudWatch Agent is required for OS visible data.
 It sends this data into CW.

+Without CloudWatch Agent only Network In and Out, CPU usage and Disk Read & Writes can be obtained.
+Not memory utilization.

 For CW to function, it needs configuration and permissions in addition to having the CW agent installed.
 The CW agent needs to know what information to inject into CW and CW Logs.